 Wire the 24 VAC supply power wires from the transformer to the HOT and COM terminals on the terminal plug as shown in Figure 7.
-The middle terminal on the supply power terminal block is not used.
-See Table 4 for more information about the Supply Terminal Block.
+Do not use the middle terminal on the supply power terminal block.
+See Communications bus and power supply terminal block rating and requirements table for more information about the Supply Power Terminal Block.